fluent/fluent-bit-docs/pipeline/inputs/kafka.md

 # Kafka

-Kafka input plugin allows to subscribe to one or more topics and collect messages from an [Apache Kafka](https://kafka.apache.org/) service.
-This plugin use the official [librdkafka C library](https://github.com/edenhill/librdkafka) \(built-in dependency\)
+The Kafka input plugin allows subscribing to one or more Kafka topics to collect messages from an [Apache Kafka](https://kafka.apache.org/) service.
+This plugin uses the official [librdkafka C library](https://github.com/edenhill/librdkafka) \(built-in dependency\)

 ## Configuration Parameters